 - Loans can be granted to non-resident account holders in rupees in India only against security of fixed deposits for personal purposes or for carrying on business activities.
-Loan should not be granted for the purpose of re-lending or carrying on agricultural/ plantation activity or for investment in real estate business. - Overdraft can be permitted subject to commercial judgment and compliance with the interest rate directives. - Foreign currency loans are not permitted in India and abroad.

-b) To Third parties:
+Loan should not be granted for the purpose of re-lending or carrying on agricultural/ plantation activity or for investment in real estate business. - Overdraft can be permitted subject to commercial judgment and compliance with the interest rate directives. - Foreign currency loans are not permitted in India and abroad. - Funds held in NRO accounts of the depositor should be his own funds and not borrowed funds. - Loans cannot be repatriated outside India b) To Third parties:

-Loans/ overdrafts to resident individuals/ firms/companies in India may be granted against the security of deposits held in NRO accounts, subject to the following terms and conditions.

-- The loans shall be utilized only for meeting borrower's personal requirements and/or business purpose and not for carrying on agricultural /plantation activities or real estate business, or for re-lending. - Regulations relating to margin and rate of interest as stipulated by Reserve Bank of India / our Bank from time to time shall be complied with. - The usual norms and considerations as applicable in the case of advances to trade/industry shall be applicable for such loans/facilities. - Foreign currency loans are not permitted in India and abroad.
+- Loans/ overdrafts to resident individuals/ firms/companies in India may be granted against the security of deposits held in NRO accounts, subject to the following terms and conditions. - The loans shall be utilized only for meeting borrower's personal requirements and/or business purpose and not for carrying on agricultural /plantation activities or real estate business, or for re-lending. - Regulations relating to margin and rate of interest as stipulated by Reserve Bank of India / our Bank from time to time shall be complied with. - The usual norms and considerations as applicable in the case of advances to trade/industry shall be applicable for such loans/facilities. - Foreign currency loans are not permitted in India and abroad.